 06/11/2014 - The global economy remains stuck in low gear, but is expected to accelerate gradually if countries implement growth-supportive policies.
-Widening differences across countries and regions are adding to the major risks on the horizon, according to the advanced G20 release of the OECD’s latest Global Economic Outlook and Interim Economic Outlook.
+Widening differences across countries and regions are adding to the major risks on the horizon, according to the advanced G20 release of the OECD’s latest Global Economic Outlook, November 2016.

 “We have yet to achieve a broad-based, sustained global expansion, as investment, credit and international trade remain hesitant,” OECD Secretary-General Angel Gurría said while launching the Outlook in the run-up to the G20 Leaders’ Summit that will take place on 15-16 November in Brisbane.